#AlekMinassian Has Been Charged With 10 Counts Of Murder

 — CBC Toronto (@CBCToronto) April 23, 2018

 Alek Minassian was arrested approximately 26 minutes after the first 911 call reported a white Ryder van driving recklessly on a Toronto street.
-Sources say that Alek Minassian pulled what looked to be a gun on police after he attempted to flee the scene, abandoning the van on the sidewalk.
+Sources say that Alek Minassian pulled what looked like a gun on police after he attempted to flee the scene, abandoning the van on the sidewalk.
 Police say that no gun was found on Minassian.

-Minassian Has Been Called ‘Socially Awkward By Classmates
+Minassian Has Been Called ‘Socially Awkward’ By Classmates

-Ari Bluff who attended Thornlea High School with Alek Minassian says that Minassian was always a loner and awkward.
+Ari Bluff, who attended Thornlea High School with Alek Minassian, says that Minassian was always a loner and awkward.

 “I remember seeing him probably just walking down the halls, usually by himself, or in the cafeteria by himself.
 My memory is not perfect, but certainly, it would not be, I don’t think, a misstatement to say that he wasn’t overly social.”